CRR

 Coherence, Rupture, Regeneration

-A coarse-grain mathematical framework for exploring transformation, and renewal in complex systems
+A mathematical framework for exploring transformation and renewal in complex systems

 • How do complex systems maintain identity by processually changing through the Active Inference cycle?